Easton-West/YourMultimeshAssistant/README.md

 ## Usage

-Important!
-You must add an autoload to the project.
+!!!Important: You must add an autoload to the project.
 Use the res://addons/YourMultimeshAssistant/signals.gd script.
 Verify that the name is Signals.
-Restart or try to enable the plugin.
+Enable to plugin and Reload Current Project!!!

 Add a YourMultimeshAssitant node to the scene tree